WBKB-TV: History

 Despite the existence of WBKB-TV's Fox channel, Charter systems still carry WFQX in standard and high definition to this day.
-MyNetworkTV can also still be seen in the market on Spectrum through Bay City's WNEM-DT2.
+MyNetworkTV can also still be seen in the market on Spectrum through the "My5" subchannel of WNEM-TV from Bay City.
 That outlet served as the area's default MyNetworkTV outlet since the service signed-on back in September 2006.

-On January 14, 2013, WBKB-TV added a new third digital subchannel to be the area's ABC affiliate, returning over-the-air ABC service to Alpena for the first time since WGTU translator K55AW (channel 55) left the air in the mid-1970s.
+On January 14, 2013, WBKB-TV added a new third digital subchannel to be the area's ABC affiliate, returning over-the-air ABC service to Alpena for the first time since WGTU translator W55AW (channel 55) left the air in the mid-1970s.
 In the interim, WJRT-TV in Flint served as the market's default affiliate on Charter with standard and high definition feeds.

-On January 24, 2022, WBKB announced on their Facebook page that WBKB-DT2 would be joining NBC.
+On January 24, 2022, WBKB announced on their Facebook page that WBKB 11.2 would be joining NBC.
 The change took effect the next day, giving the Alpena market its first NBC affiliate and NBC in-market affiliates in all 210 Nielsen DMAs.
 Fox and MyNetworkTV were moved to a new fourth subchannel with the change.
 Prior to this, WTOM-TV in Cheboygan, a satellite of WPBN-TV in Traverse City, had served the Alpena area on cable.

 In September 2023, it was announced that The Marks Group would sell its Michigan broadcasting properties—WBKB-TV, WBUP, WBKP, and radio stations in Houghton and Iron River—to Morgan Murphy Media for $13.375 million.
 The sale was completed on December 4.
 For regulatory purposes, the station is owned by MMM's Queen Bee Media division, which originates a similar seven-station cluster (in this case, including The CW, Telemundo, and Univision) in Victoria, Texas originating from KAVU-TV across two full-power and five low-power stations.